thepravin/Roxiler-Solutions-Assignment/README.md

 ## Deployment 🚀

-> **Note:** Please wait a moment, as it may take some time to fetch data due to the Render region issue (the backend is deployed on Render).
+> **Note:** Please wait a moment, as it may take some time to fetch data due to the Render (the backend is deployed on Render).
 >
 ```
 https://roxiler-solutions-assignment-frontend-izdzizs8i.vercel.app/